yfming93/FMListPlaceholder/README.md

 ### 0x003 How to use
 - Use CocoaPods:
     - write `pod "FMListPlaceholder"` in the `Podfile` file.
+    - Open terminal, cd the directory of project. run `pod install`.
     - Import the main file：`#import <FMListPlaceholder.h>`
 - Manual import：
     - Drag All files in the `FMListPlaceholder` folder to project.